 Guess who was landed with the job of looking after the foul-mouthed book?

-‘Get this horrid thing out of my library!’ said Val, and it was unmistakeably an order, but she looked at me in a desperate, pleading way which, as her friend, I could not ignore.
+‘Get this horrid thing out of my library!’ said Val.
+It was an order, but she looked at me in a desperate, pleading way which, as her friend, I could not ignore.
+‘Ves!’

 ‘Something must certainly be done about it,’ I agreed, though my mind was blank as to what, exactly, one could do with an unusually lively sixteenth-century tome with all the tender sensibility of a guttersnipe.